HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

 When measuring common first-party cookies, we see extensive evidence of analytics and advertising services setting cookies in the first-party context (Figure 12.4).
 The top two cookies, \_ga and \_gid, are both part of Google Analytics.
 The next cookie, \_fbp, is a tracking cookie set by Meta.
-Since 2022, Meta’s cookie tracking appears to have moved primarily from the third-party context into the first-party context; the default setting for the Meta Pixel <a hreflang="en" href="https://www.facebook.com/business/help/471978536642445">now sets first-party cookies</a> .
+Since 2022, Meta's cookie tracking appears to have moved primarily from the third-party context into the first-party context; the default setting for the Meta Pixel <a hreflang="en" href="https://www.facebook.com/business/help/471978536642445">now sets first-party cookies</a> .
 The majority of the remaining cookies match cookies set by Google, as described in their <a hreflang="en" href="https://business.safety.google/adscookies/">documentation</a>.
 First-party cookies can be used either to track activity on a single site or for cross-site tracking; we do not attempt to determine the exact purpose of these cookies.
 Only two of the top cookie names, PHPSESSID and XSRF-TOKEN, have a clear non-tracking purpose.
-PHPSESSID is the default cookie name used by the <a hreflang="en" href="https://www.php.net/manual/en/session.configuration.php#ini.session.name">PHP framework</a> to store the user’s session ID, and XSRF-TOKEN is a default name used by the <a hreflang="en" href="https://v17.angular.io/api/common/http/HttpClientXsrfModule">Angular framework</a>.
+PHPSESSID is the default cookie name used by the <a hreflang="en" href="https://www.php.net/manual/en/session.configuration.php#ini.session.name">PHP framework</a> to store the user's session ID, and XSRF-TOKEN is a default name used by the <a hreflang="en" href="https://v17.angular.io/api/common/http/HttpClientXsrfModule">Angular framework</a>.

 [Cookies chapter](./cookies) further describes the details and usage trends of cookies.

 ### Stateless tracking

 In contrast to stateful tracking, where identifiers are stored in the browser, in stateless tracking, identifiers are generated at runtime.
-These identifiers often depend on unique characteristics of the user’s device or browser.
+These identifiers often depend on unique characteristics of the user's device or browser.
 Although this method may be less reliable than stateful tracking, it is typically more difficult to identify and block.

 #### Browser fingerprinting